UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 <img src="./images/legacy/training-eS-24.png" width="100%"><br/>

 > **Note:** Chapters [3.1.
-How to fine-tune a text recognition model](#3-how-to-fine-tune-a-model) and [3.2.
+How to fine-tune a text recognition model](#31-how-to-fine-tune-a-text-recognition-model) and [3.2.
 How to fine-tune a layout segmentation model](#32-how-to-fine-tune-a-layout-segmentation-model) provide a detailed introduction to the creation of ground truth for text recognition and layout segmentation training.

 ### 2.2.
 Where to find models
-Especially for fine-tuning already existing layout segmentation or text recognition models are needed.
+Especially for fine-tuning, already existing layout segmentation or text recognition models are needed.
 Here is a list of places where `kraken` models (the OCR/HTR engine eScriptorium uses in the background) can be found:

 - **Zenodo**: [zenodo.org/communities/ocr_models](https://zenodo.org/communities/ocr_models)